SteveBarnett/Remixing/_thinking/wisdom-takes-work.md

 #### Find Your Teacher

-- A student in a hurry learns the slowest.”
+- A student in a hurry learns the slowest.

 #### Become an Apprentice